d-stephenson/d-stephenson.github.io/_posts/2021-09-06-journal-six-prj701.md

 The business question that will be answered is:

-<i>"Extract deal revenue from the sales platform, load into Snowflake and present total revenue for the current month in two BI tools for comparison"</i>
+<center><i>"Extract deal revenue from the sales platform, load into Snowflake and present total revenue for the current month in two BI tools for comparison"</i></center>

 <h3>Snowflake Demo</h3>